hcederna/road-trip-optimization/README.md

 conda list
 ```

-You should see a list of packages and package versions installed in your environment, including `googlemaps    2.5.1`, `jupyter    1.0.0`, 'pandas    0.23.4`, and `python    3.6.6` .
+You should see a list of packages and package versions installed in your environment, including `googlemaps    2.5.1`, `jupyter    1.0.0`, `pandas    0.23.4`, and `python    3.6.6` .
 If instead you see an error message, reference [creating an environment from an environment.yml file](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) in the conda documentation.

 #### Option 2: Create an environment and install necessary packages